Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

-(III) \textit{Preference Optimization} departs from both gradient-guidance and architecture-conditioning.
-Instead of incorporating explicit control signals or manually defined differentiable loss functions, Yu et al.~\cite{yu2025dpo} use Direct Preference Optimization (DPO) to fine-tune the DM.
-During this process, the model generates two candidate trajectories for a given scene and a rule set.
-These are scored using rule-based heuristics, and the model is updated to prefer the ``better'' trajectory, effectively learning control preferences without manually crafting individual loss terms.
+(III) \textit{\gls{po}} moves away from gradient-guidance and architecture-conditioning.
+Instead of explicit control signals or hand-crafted loss functions, Yu et al.~\cite{yu2025dpo} fine-tune the \gls{dm} directly using \gls{po}.
+The model generates two candidate trajectories per scene, scores them via rule-based heuristics, and updates itself to favor the better one, thereby learning control preferences implicitly.